Catlin Schneider: Career

 In mixed doubles play, Schneider has played in two Canadian Mixed Doubles Curling Championships with partner Nancy Martin.
 They lost in the round of 12 in 2016 and missed the playoffs in 2017.

 Personal life

 Schneider's hometown is White City, Saskatchewan.
 He attended Greenall High School.
-He is currently employed as a project engineer with Prairie Sun Solar.
+He is currently employed as a co-owner and engineer at Prairie Sun Solar.
 He comes from a big curling family; his sister is Lorraine Schneider who represented Saskatchewan at the 2017 Scotties Tournament of Hearts, and his father, Jamie, played in the 1990 Labatt Brier with three of his uncles.
 His cousins Kim and Tammy Schneider won the 2011 Scotties Tournament of Hearts and represented Canada at the 2011 World Women's Curling Championship.
-He is in a relationship with fellow curler Jennifer Armstrong.